ANTCenter/pyjnius/README.md

 ## Differences from Upstream

 - We've [patched it to work on Java 12 and above](https://github.com/kivy/pyjnius/pull/435)
+- We've applied [this pull request by github user @ctrueden](https://github.com/kivy/pyjnius/pull/441) and [adjusted it further](https://github.com/ctrueden/pyjnius/pull/1) to make pyjnius compatible with modern versions of macOS.
 - This readme

 View the [full comparison on GitHub](https://github.com/kivy/pyjnius/compare/master...ANTCenter:master).